Edit

 Command line mode

-If you'd like to enter a wt command into the command palette, you can do so by deleting the > character in the text box.
-This will run the wt command in the current window.
-More information on wt commands can be found on the Command line arguments page.
+If you want to enter a wt command into the command palette, delete the > character in the text box.
+This action runs the wt command in the current window.
+For more information on wt commands, see the Command line arguments page.

 Windows Terminal command line mode